imperva/dsfkit/README.md

 # DSFKit

-Imperva DSFKit is the official Terraform toolkit designed to automate the deployment of Imperva's Data Security Fabric (DSF Hub & Agentless Gateway) (formerly Sonar).
+Imperva DSFKit is the official Terraform toolkit designed to automate the deployment of Imperva's Data Security Fabric.
-The DSF Hub can be easily deployed by following the steps in this guide which are currently available for deployments on AWS only.
+The DSF can be easily deployed by following the steps in this guide which are currently available for deployments on AWS only.

+Currently, the DSFKit supports deployment of the DSF Hub & Agentless Gateway (formerly Sonar), and DAM.
-In the near future, DSFKit will enable you to deploy the full suite of DSF products, including DAM and DRA, and will support the other major public clouds.
+In the near future, DSFKit will enable you to deploy the full suite of DSF sub-products, including DRA, and will support the other major public clouds.

 # About This Guide